All About Air Conditioners for Offices

 Rather than releasing the heat to the outside world like traditional air conditioners (via a condenser box), Water-Cooled Air Conditioners have an internal unit connected to the mains water.
 Cold water is pumped through the system keeping it cool allowing the internal air conditioners to run efficiently.

-They are also used in situations where you need to have multiple air conditioners controlled individually (e.g. heating an office in winter whilst still requiring cooling in a server room).
+They are also used in situations where multiple air conditioners need to be controlled individually (e.g., heating an office in winter while still requiring cooling in a server room).

-The more single-splits you install the more external condensers you require.
-If external space is at a premium then please see the other options in this menu.
+The more single-splits you install, the more external condensers you require.
+If external space is at a premium, please see the other options in this menu.

 A Multi-Split System uses multiple indoor cooling units (the amount is dependent on power requirements and the chosen brand) and one outdoor condenser box.